 Stop trying to multitask throughout your day and look to focus on one task at a time instead.
 Block out a chunk of time for each task whether it is the most important priority on your list or the lowest.
 You cannot hope to honour your values and priorities, if you’re not getting focused on them AND everything else you do.

 Finally, the only other thing you need to remember is to say no!
 Stop taking on tasks that don’t honour your values.
 Outsource tasks that aren’t important to you and don’t be afraid to say no to clients you don’t want to work with and start saying yes to living, breathing and working with your priorities and values!

-How do you stay focused on your priorities and values?
+How do you stay focused on your priorities and values – how do you ensure that you are working on the wrong priorities??
 Did you find these tips useful in getting clear on your priorities, or are there steps you take that you feel are more important?
 Why not share your thoughts in the comments box below.

 When you’re ready to grow or scale your VA business I can help you inside the VA Membership.
 It’s packed full of social media ideas to get you started.